 Website Accessibility Statement

-The City of Winter Park is committed to serving the needs of all of its residents and guests, with the goal to ensure access to information for a diverse audience, including without limitation people with disabilities.
-Web accessibility refers to the inclusive practice of removing barriers that prevent interaction with, or access to websites by people with disabilities.
+The City of Winter Park is committed to serving the needs of all its residents and guests, with the goal of ensuring access to information for a diverse audience, including, without limitation, people with disabilities.
+Web accessibility refers to the inclusive practice of removing barriers that prevent interaction with or access to websites by people with disabilities.
 Please be aware that our efforts are significant and ongoing.

-The city website may provide some links to third party websites whose external policies may differ from those of the City of Winter Park.
-The City encourages third parties to which the City may provide links, to achieve and maintain access for a diverse audience, including without limitation people with disabilities.
+The city website may provide some links to third-party websites whose external policies differ from those of the City of Winter Park.
+The City encourages third parties to which the City may provide links, to achieve and maintain access for a diverse audience, including, without limitation, people with disabilities.
 The city is interested in hearing from its online users and will do its best to address any challenges identified.

 Assistance

-If you have questions or concerns, would like to request information be provided to you in an alternative format or encounter an issue with the city’s website accessibility you can help us remediate the issue by one of the following methods:
+If you have questions or concerns, would like to request information be provided to you in an alternative format, or encounter an issue with the city’s website accessibility, you can help us remediate the problem by one of the following methods:

 Screen Readers

-Please see below a list of the most popular screen readers available for download by its creators:
+Please see below a list of the most popular screen readers available for download by their creators:

 Accessible Documents